 - Your bank’s mortgage specialist tells you that you qualify for a home mortgage.
 However, you are also told that the bank will approve your mortgage only if you transfer your investments to the bank or its affiliates.
 You want the mortgage, but do not want to move your investments.

-Both of the above practices are against the law.
-If you qualify for a product, a banking representative is not allowed to unduly pressure you to buy another unwanted product or service as a condition of obtaining the product you want.
+This is against the law.
+If you qualify for a product, you should not be pressured to buy another unwanted product or service as a condition of obtaining the product you want.

 Our Commitment to our Customers

 We provide our employees with information, procedures and training programs on acceptable sales practices, Our employees are expected to comply with the law and not engage in any prohibited conduct.
 DCBank is committed to protecting both our current and prospective customers.

 Similarly, banks may offer you bundled financial services or products so that you can take advantage of package prices that are less than the sum of the individual items.